davidjmolina55-lgtm/food-diary/README.md

 - **Deployment / Ops:** Heroku, Gunicorn, WhiteNoise, Git
 - **Tools:** GitHub, Django manage commands

+## Deployment

+Heroku deploy notes:

+- Ensure Debug=False and Whitenoise is enabled
+- Push code and build:
+	- git add . git commit -m "" git push, pushing all the data to github for deployment to Heroku
+- When the code is pushed to GitHub, go to Heroku, go to the deploy tab in heroku, scroll down and click 'Deploy Branch'
+- When Heroku finishes the build, the logs can be viewed in case of any errors
+- After ensuring there are no errors, click 'Open App' or 'View' to open the deployed app

 ## Credits
 - Thanks to Code Institute for use of the LMS, Classes and Mentors for project structure, project setup and tips for debugging issues
 - Youtube for various videos for tips and tricks
 - Google for random issues with VSCode and Github/Heroku with issues with deployment etc.
+- W3C HTML Validator for HTML Validation
+- W3C CSS Valdiator for CSS validation

+## AI Implementation
+- Provided suggestions for styling and html setup
+- Performed focused code patches (templates, forms, CSS) to speed iteration.
+- Diagnosed template and deployment issues and suggested fixes.